 Mites and lice on pet rats are hard to get rid of.
 Even harder when you lack the appropriate tool or medications.

-Both mites and lice can become immune to medicinal or chemical treatments, requiring a change in formula when drug resistant specimens are present on furred rat.
+Both mites and lice can become immune to medicinal or chemical treatments, requiring a change in the formula when drug-resistant specimens are present on furred rats.

 A mice and lice infestation breakout in a home with many ratties is a bog problem.
 In this article, we’d tell you how to treat them!

 Ivermectin for rat mites and revolution are typically used, with the first being more effective.
 Red bugs, orange, scabs, small white, and excessive itching could mean your rat/mice have a mite infestation.

 Since mites are small external parasites of the Arachnid family, you will need products like this Ivermectin to treat them.

 They may appear orange or red in color – that is a clear sign that they have been feeding on the blood or skin of the rat previously.

 They are capable of living in food and bedding, making it simple to obtain a mite infestation from everyday rat supplies bought in stores or online.

 Another sign of mites infestation on rats is small scabs on the body followed by hair loss; and no, this is not a mage, as it is super rare to see rats infested with mange-causing mites.